quantmind/pulsar/docs/source/design.rst

     one thread, the **actor io thread**.
 In the case of process-based actors this thread is the main thread of the actor process.

-Each actor has its own :attr:`Actor.event_loop`, an instance of :class:`EventLoop`, which can be used to register handlers on file descriptors.
+An actor is a :ref:`async object <async-object>` and therefore it has a :attr:`~.Actor._loop` attribute, which can be used to register handlers on file descriptors.
-The :attr:`Actor.event_loop` is created just after forking (or after the actor's thread starts for thread-based actors).
+The :attr:`.Actor._loop` is created just after forking (or after the actor's thread starts for thread-based actors).

 .. _iobound: